How DC’s Intro Courses Help You Prepare for Your Bootcamp

 We cannot stress this enough: we strongly recommend that you complete your Intro Course so you can hit the ground running on the first day of class.
 The foundational knowledge provided in intro courses will help you approach your first day with confidence.
 For example, if a student is joining the Web Development bootcamp it’ll be beneficial to know what a code editor is before the first day.

 “Students who complete our introductory courses come in with a distinct advantage and can learn much more efficiently as the curriculum ramps up.
-Everything is cumulative, so starting your bootcamp with a strong foundation is an important first step towards success in the classroom,” observes Max McChesney, Co-Founder and Director of Operations at DigitalCrafts.
+Everything is cumulative, so starting your bootcamp with a strong foundation is an important first step towards success in the classroom,” observes Max McChesney, Co-Founder and VP of DigitalCrafts

 All Intro Courses provide early exposure to major concepts.
 For example, if you’re doing UX Design, you’ll get a chance to learn Figma and Miro, two tools that will be instrumental for bootcamp success.
 In the Web Development intro course, expect to gain early exposure to Git and Github.
 The mastery of both is necessary for success as a web developer.